How To Photograph Meteor Showers

 - If you are shooting in RAW, bring at least an 8GB memory card.
 I would use a fast quality card at least 16GB however.

-- I personally prefer shooting 15 seconds or less to avoid star trials.
-To do this, you need a f/1.4 lens.
+- I personally prefer shooting 15 seconds or less to avoid star trails.

 Don’t wait for a meteor shower to practice.
 Go out and try this in advance, so you have the focus and composition parts mastered.
 This way when the real thing comes, you will be experienced.